Ivan Orkin's Soy & Honey Braised Lamb Shanks with Celery & Haroset Salad - amNewYork

-Ivan Orkin’s Soy & Honey Braised Lamb Shanks with Celery & Haroset Salad
+Soy & Honey Braised Lamb Shanks with Celery & Haroset Salad by Ivan Orkin

 These meltingly tender lamb shanks are distinctly Japanese in flavor as they are braised with soy, sake, ginger and honey.
 The celery salad is the “bitter herb” and haroset components of the Seder plate, brought to life in this hearty dish, featuring another key piece of the seder plate, the shank bone.